-26 May 2021.
-The Spanish Association for Standardisation-UNE, held today its General Assembly, during which it presented its 2020 Annual Activity Report, a year in which it focused its efforts on alleviating the health emergency and supporting the recovery of the Spanish economy in the face of the crisis caused by COVID-19.
-The outstanding contribution that the Spanish standardisation body had in the battle to beat coronavirus consolidates it as a social and economic benchmark, as well as garnering it several recognitions.
+The Spanish Association for Standardization, UNE, today held its General Assembly during which it presented its 2020 Annual Activity Report, a year in which it focused its efforts on alleviating the health emergency and supporting the recovery of the Spanish economy in the face of the crisis caused by COVID-19.
+The outstanding contribution made by the Spanish standardisation body in the battle to overcome coronavirus consolidates it as a social and economic benchmark, as well as garnering it several recognitions.

-Bajo el título "Normalización.
+Under the title "Standardization.
 By your side.
 Now and always", UNE's 2020 Annual Report reveals the Organisation's key role in overcoming the health and economic emergency.
-Technical standards, also known as standards, reflect the best practices and consensus among experts, generating security and trust among society.

 Thanks to this measure, all interested parties were able to download more than 55,000 documents, the market value of which would exceed five million euros.
 This is an exceptional measure, as income from the sale of standards is fundamental to the sustainability of the Spanish standardisation development model.

 This earned it the recognition of the Spanish Network of the UN Global Compact, who included it in the "COVID-19 Initiatives"

 In addition, UNE also developed, in record time, several business management and product quality and safety standards for reducing risks against coronavirus, together with other relevant sector associations who are also UNE members.
 The standards developed cover areas, such as hygienic masks, tourism, funeral facilities and UV-C equipment used for sterilising air flows, all promoting safety and trust.